Dejauxvue/AnnoCalculatorServer/README.md

 - (UXEnhancer) Some items have identical prices and icons.
 In such cases wrong items might be bought or several counters decremented although only one item was bought.

-**If you encounter any bug, feel free to contact me and if possible send me the following information**
+**If you encounter any bug, feel free to contact me (e.g. open an issue) and if possible perform the following steps**
-- your game's screen resolution
+- Open the program in the console with verbose option:
+- Shift + right click on folder containing the exe file -> Open PowerShell Window -> Enter "UXEnhancer.exe -v" or "CalculatorServer.exe -v"
-- the text from the Server.exe (or UXEnhancer.exe) console when the bug occured
+- Configure and open the store / Open the statistics screen or where the bug occurred
+- Close the program without closing any dialog in Anno
+- Send me the console output + debug_images (+ UXEnhancerConfig.json - if the rerollbot is concerned)

 # Use prebuild binaries